Nature conservation is about maintaining the health of the natural world.

 Be a volunteer

-The Nottinghamshire Biodiversity Action Group's website has a list of the many opportunities available around the county, from country parks and waterways to surveys and managing habitats.
+Volunteer with a local wildlife group or conservation organisation - the Nottinghamshire Biodiversity Action Group's website has a list of the many opportunities available around the county, from country parks and waterways to surveys and managing habitats.
 In addition, many of Nottinghamshire's local nature reserves have friends groups who would be glad to hear from you.